Spring 2013 Fellows

 Bess has interned with a California congressman, at the White House, and at the State Department, where she helped plan for the visit of Jordan's King Abdullah.

-Bess plans to pursue a law degree in order to promote legal protections and rights for Arab women who are living in insular communities in the United States.Top
+Bess plans to pursue a law degree at University of California Berkeley in order to promote legal protections and rights for Arab women who are living in insular communities in the United States.Top

 Award to support work toward an MD